drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

 </div>
 <br>

-4. In the next steps, column chart is created by selecting **"Column chart"** as the chart type with the data range values of **"Dataset1!Q2:Q111520"**.
-Check the "Aggregated" to obtain the counts of students for each grades.
+4. In the next steps, a column chart is created by selecting **"Column chart"** as the chart type with the data range values of **"Dataset1!Q2:Q111520"**.
+Check the "Aggregated" to obtain the counts of students for each grade.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/33.png" width=200>
 </p>